MadPanCake/docusaurus/src/pages/terms-of-service.md

 title: Terms of Service
 ---

-# Ender Nerds's Terms of Service
+# Ender Nerds' Terms of Service
 Treat others the way you’d want to be treated, and everything will be just fine! ❤️

 ## :bell: Please be civil and professional